Tending to the Mother in Me

 Saturday, June 7 from 1 PM to 3:30 PM

-This workshop explores the complex nature of caregiving through movement, meditation, improvisation, and writing.
-It is open to folks of all backgrounds and experiences who tend to the needs of others including parents, teachers, elder workers, personal care assistants, domestic workers, community organizers, therapists, social workers, gardeners, medical professionals, and beyond.
+These workshops explore the complex nature of caregiving through movement, meditation, improvisation, and writing.
+They are open to folks of all backgrounds and experiences who tend to the needs of others including parents, teachers, elder workers, personal care assistants, domestic workers, community organizers, therapists, social workers, gardeners, medical professionals, and beyond.
 We join together to uncover how we, as caregivers and caretakers, can nurture our own well being.
 Through collective embodied investigation, we consider how radical love and care for others might be a road map for a more just, inclusive and interconnected world.
 Join us as we move, breathe, and play together.
 We need this now and we wonder if you do, too.

 These workshops are being shared at Berger Park Cultural Center as part of Movement Studies – a programming series investigating social and environmental transitions.